ampache/ampache/docs/API.md

   * 'type' (string) Default: 'Song' ('Song', 'Video', 'Podcast_Episode', 'Channel', 'Broadcast', 'Democratic', 'Live_Stream') //optional
   * 'clear' (integer) 0|1 clear the current playlist on add //optional
 * API::playlist_edit added new parameter 'sort': (0,1) sort the playlist by 'Artist, Album, Song' //optional
-* Api::indexes added parameter 'include': (0,1) include song details with playlists (XML has this by default)
+* Api::indexes added parameter 'include': (0,1) include song details with playlists
+* Add time to artist and album objects. (total time of all songs in seconds)
 * NEW API functions
   * Api::users (ID and Username of the site users)
   * Api::song_delete (Delete files when you are allowed to)